manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 +++

 We write test to make sure our code work as expected, no matter that a Go code or YAML config.
 In this series, we will show how we develop and do integration tests using local k8s.
-The first part will show how we simulate the HTTPS request flow to allow our Platform engineers to test their config and allow our Front-end engineers to connect their application to local server with a self-signed HTTPS certificate.
+The first part will show how we simulate the HTTPS certificate issue flow to allow our Platform engineers to test their config and allow our Front-end engineers to connect their application to local server with a self-signed HTTPS certificate.